 Location: Crew will be based out of Chattanooga, TN but will be camping and working on various federal and private land agency locations across the southeast region.

 Stipend: $400 per week, paid biweekly.
-A $3,172.50 AmeriCorps Education Award upon successful completion of the program.
+An AmeriCorps Education Award upon successful completion of the program.

-Benefits: Food & transportation provided while in the field overnight, uniform shirts, and personal protective equipment.
-Members will also receive orientations and trainings as available.
+Benefits: Food & transportation provided while in the field overnight, uniform shirts, personal protective equipment, USFS Chainsaw Certification, Wilderness First Aid/CPR, and other developmental opportunities as available

 Southeast Conservation Corps:

 Empowering young adults to cultivate compassion, responsibility, and grit through community service, hard work, and environmental stewardship.

 Southeast Conservation Corps (SECC), a program of Conservation Legacy, is a non-profit, AmeriCorps-affiliated organization.
 SECC selects young adults, ages 18-30, to complete conservation work projects on public lands throughout the Southeast.
 SECC programs encourage environmental stewardship, foster community partnerships, and emphasize experiential learning.
 SECC serves a diverse population that is representative of the Southeast, including youth, graduates, veterans, and a cross-section of ethnicities and income levels.
 SECC is also an active member of the AmeriCorps Disaster Response Team (A-DRT), and as such, selected crews may be deployed on Disaster response projects for up to 30 days.